 Our little green frog really gets around--and that’s good news for people and the planet.
-These days, you can find the Rainforest Alliance Certified seal on a rapidly growing list of products, including coffee, chocolate, tea, fruit, flowers, paper and furniture.
+These days, you can find the Rainforest Alliance Certified seal on a rapidly growing list of products and services, including coffee, chocolate, tea, fruit, flowers, paper, furniture and tourism lodges.

 Products bearing the seal originate on--or contain ingredients sourced from--Rainforest Alliance Certified farms or forests.
 These farms and forests are managed according to rigorous environmental, social and economic criteria designed to conserve wildlife; safeguard soils and waterways; protect workers, their families and local communities; and increase livelihoods in order to achieve true, long-term sustainability.
 Tourism businesses that feature the Rainforest Alliance Certified seal meet the Rainforest Alliance comprehensive sustainability standards for tourism.

 Farms seeking Rainforest Alliance certification are regularly audited by members of our own certification team or one of our international partners in the Sustainable Agriculture Network (SAN).
 These visits, along with occasional surprise audits, ensure that farmers are complying with the SAN’s comprehensive guidelines and are working toward continual improvement.
 Farms that have earned the Rainforest Alliance Certified seal are taking steps to: